WHY IT MATTERS, WHAT TO DO

 WDI now uses Low-Dose 3D Mammography (Digital Breast Tomosynthesis), with added C-View 2D imaging software for all mammography patients.
 When added to standard mammographic views, Tomosynthesis has been shown to find more cancers on dense breast tissue.
 Tomosynthesis is an improved mammographic process that reveals the tissue one layer at a time for more thorough analysis.
 But tissue and tumors are also white on Tomosynthesis so additional imaging such as breast ultrasound may be required even with Tomosynthesis.

 Ultrasound is an excellent, non-invasive imaging modality for women with dense breasts or other risk factors.
 On Ultrasound, abnormalities are seen as gray against the sonographically white tissue.
 Our Molecular Imaging system, Breast Specific Gamma Imaging (BSGI), is also excellent for finding cancer in dense breasts.
 BSGI shows the metabolic activity of cells, not the anatomic structure of tissue.
 We see how cells act, not how they look.
 Abnormal cells appear as dark spots on the images.
-Although Women’s Digital Imaging does not conduct MRI exams, Dr. Weinstock refers patients to MRI centers with proven expertise in analyzing results when she thinks that would be the best supplemental imaging for them.
+Although Women’s Diagnostic Imaging does not conduct MRI exams, Dr. Weinstock refers patients to MRI centers with proven expertise in analyzing results when she thinks that would be the best supplemental imaging for them.

 Why we need Breast Density Notification Legislation

-When Dr. Weinstock began Women’s Digital Imaging in 2004, she structured her practice so she could give women immediate results from their mammography exams – including their breast density – and perform Ultrasound exams when necessary.
+When Dr. Weinstock began Women’s Diagnostic Imaging in 2004, she structured her practice so she could give women immediate results from their mammography exams – including their breast density – and perform Ultrasound exams when necessary.
 That was not standard procedure.
 Radiologists were required to inform referring physicians about density results on a mammogram but no one was required to inform patients.
 Screening Ultrasound was not an option in most practices.

 In 2009, Connecticut became the first state to require radiologists to inform mammography patients when they had dense breasts, and require insurers to cover supplemental Ultrasound screening.
 The legislation was largely due to the advocacy of Nancy Cappello, who formed the organization Are You Dense after she was diagnosed with cancer that was missed on her mammogram but later found on Ultrasound.
 Today, many states have breast density notification laws and a federal law has been introduced.